Iam0TI/uniswap-swapRouter-review/README.md

 **Libraries Used**:
 - `Path`: To decodes the path to obtain each pools and to determine if multiple pools exist.
 - `SafeCast`: For safely casting between integer types.

+### Conclusion .
+It was  pretty  interesting experience learn about uniswap swap router.
+It was tough but interesting I enjoyed it.
+Even though I almost got lost while mutil hopping through function  I was able to decodethe path! :).